 Cell phone spying methods differ greatly depending on your level of technical skills and familiarity with system processes.
 Pro hackers are unlikely to be reading this article in the first place, so we’ll discuss the means available to a regular phone user – someone who has not done much with their phones beyond downloading apps and using them by instructions.

-So, is it even possible for someone to find out what their counterpart – a child, an employee or a spouse/boyfriend/girlfriend – is up to?
+So, is it even possible for someone to find out what a person is up to?

 Definitely, but in the vast majority of cases you do need to be in possession of the target phone at least once – either to download the app, which will subsequently work in stealth mode and be off the radar, or to copy the phone’s technical details.
 The latter may be needed for apps that you download to your own phone in order to pair it up with the target phone.
 All other methods of spying on cell phone without installing software on target phone, however, require more technical prowess than a regular user may have, and include things like sim card duplication.
 There are also much more complex, mind-boggling, and almost sci-fi methods like creating the analogue of cell phone towers that read your phone info right off the airwaves, but these jaw-dropping tactics are just out of the scope of this article.